lesswifi/Everyday/MyEveryDay/app/README.md

 ### Authentication Testing

-Testing was done to make sure users can log in and log out, show previous logged in accounts, and stay logged in until they logged out.
+Testing was done to make sure users can log in and log out, show previous logged in accounts, and stay logged in until they log out.
 We also allow users to delete their account, which deletes all the data stored for that user through the app.

 ### Permission Testing